I would love to know what YOU think about aging? Don’t be shy, please let me (and others) know in the comments section at the bottom of the page.

 What we need to know is, “Healthy ageing is defined as ‘the process of developing and maintaining functional ability that enables well-being in older age’.
 Older Australians are a heterogeneous group, not least in terms of their degree of independence.”

 There is one thing I would dearly love to see, is the cosmetics industry move away from anti-aging and advocate healthy aging.
-It’s hard to make big dollars out of that though so don’t hold your breath.
+It’s hard to make big dollars out of something that requires effort to obtain results, so don’t hold your breath.

 Here’s the important thing to remember; functional strength training, coupled up with some balance exercises, will have a major impact on the quality of your life – it really is a scientifically proven “anti-aging” treatment…….and it works.

 FACT: Exercise is the closest thing we have to the fountain of youth so far.

 This is exemplified by Dr Gabe Mirkin, who writes some excellent books and articles about health and fitness, especially for people with a few miles up like me; he had this to say about the benefits of active ageing and the value of regular exercise………..